gibranlp/dotfiles/README.md

 - Added a toggle in the control panel to get blur in the bar
 - Updated colors in Dunst
 - Improved the Nice theme
-- Imporved the Blur in Picom and the transparencies
+- Improved the Blur in Picom and the transparencies
+-